Locks and deadlocks

 Lock contention

 Lock contention may arise if an application needs to perform concurrent updates on the same nodes/relationships.
-In such a scenario, transactions must wait for locks held by other transactions to be released in order to be completed.
-If two or more transactions attempt to modify the same data concurrently, it will increase the likelihood of a deadlock (explained in more detail below).
+In such a scenario, to be completed, transactions must wait for locks held by other transactions to be released.
+If two or more transactions attempt to modify the same data concurrently, it will increase the likelihood of a deadlock.
 In larger graphs, it is less likely that two transactions modify the same data concurrently, and so the likelihood of a deadlock is reduced.
 That said, even in large graphs, a deadlock can occur if two or more transactions are attempting to modify the same data concurrently.

 Creating a node